Notifications

 To adjust which notifications you receive:

-- For each option, use the toggle switch to enable or disable notifications.
-Users can determine which notifications they receive from Notification subscriptions in the Preferences section of settings.
+1. For each notification option, use the toggle switch to enable or disable notifications.

 If a notification type has been enabled, but the notification method (e.g., Slack, MS Teams, or email) is disabled, the same note will appear under the notification method toggle for each notification type.